engeir/volcano-data-deconvolution/DOC.md

 From this, we find that the overall best estimates are form directly deconvolving $T$ with $R$.
 Evidently, it seems that noise is not the main issue, but rather the misalignment between the signal and kernel that is used in the deconvolution.
-This is backed up by the very poor results form using daily resolved data within the Otto-Bliesner dataset, which just gets worse when smoothed out.
+This is backed up by the very poor results form using daily resolved data within the OB16 dataset, which just gets worse when smoothed out.

 ## Double waveform